griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

 pVACfuse currently offers a binding filter.

 The binding filter is always run automatically as part of the pVACfuse pipeline.
-The coverage filter is run automatically if bam-readcount or cufflinks file are provided as additional input files to a pVACfuse run.

-Both filters can also be run manually to narrow the final results down further.
+It can also be run manually to narrow the final results down further.

 Binding Filter
 --------------